needle-mirror/com.unity.entities/Documentation~/dynamic_buffers.md

 [!code-cs[declare](../DocCodeSamples.Tests/DynamicBufferExamples.cs#add-in-job)]

+> [!NOTE]
-**Note:** You are not required to add data to the dynamic buffer immediately.
+> You are not required to add data to the dynamic buffer immediately.
 However, you won't have access to the buffer again until after the entity command buffer you are using is executed.

 ## Accessing buffers